1Mouse/bike-index-clone/README.md

 ## Features:
-- showing bikes with searching and filtering.
+- Showing bikes with searching and filtering.
-- handled query params to make the results sharable like Amazon.
+- Handled query params to make the results sharable like Amazon.
-- pagination with a go to certain page to enhance user experience.
+- Pagination with a go to certain page to enhance user experience.
-- loading spinners, loading progress bar, handle errors and empty state.
+- Loading spinners, loading progress bar, handle errors and empty state.
+- Stolen time are shown in the users time zone captured from browser.

+## Issues found in the API
+- No filter for dates which hendered the implementation of this feature.
+- The parameter named ``query`` which is responsiple for the full text search doesn't produce accurate results.

 ## Performance [Report](https://pagespeed.web.dev/analysis/https-bike-index-clone-vercel-app-bikes/y5lrag9mwm?form_factor=mobile)
 ### 1- on Desktop